| Title: | D-Score for Child Development |

 Stef van Buuren, on behalf of GSED project

-function calculated the Development-for-Age Z-score (DAZ).
+The daz() function calculated the Development-for-Age Z-score (DAZ).

 The DAZ represents a child's D-score after adjusting for age by an